Zilliqa/scilla-docs/docs/source/scilla-checker.rst

   variables and fields are annotated with tags indicating their usage.

-+ `Sanity-checking` performs a number of minor checks, e.g., that all parameters to a transition have distinct names.
++ `Sanity-checking` performs a number of minor checks, e.g., that all parameters to a transition or a procedure have distinct names.

 Annotations